mmiscool/BREP/README.md

 - Robust CSG powered by `manifold-3d` with face-label provenance carried through booleans.
 - Mesh-to-BREP conversion that groups triangles into faces by normal deflection.
 - Mesh repair pipeline: weld, T‑junction fix, overlap removal, hole fill, and consistent normals.
-- Importers for STL and 3MF (via Three.js loaders).
+- Import/export: STL and feature‑aware 3MF (embedded history).
 - Primitive solids (cube, sphere, cylinder, cone, torus, pyramid) and typical CAD features (sketch/extrude, sweep, loft, revolve, fillet, chamfer, mirror, boolean ops).
-- Modular main toolbar with: Save, Zoom to Fit, Wireframe toggle, About, and STL export.
+- Modular main toolbar with: Save, Zoom to Fit, Wireframe toggle, Import/Export, and About.
 - Selection Filter surfaced in the toolbar for quick access.
 - Browser test runner captures per-test canvas snapshots (with auto Zoom‑to‑Fit) and shows them in the log dialog.
 - Easy to use plugin system lets you import your own plugins from github repos.